Spirometry is the best test to assess lung function. It

 chronic obstructive pulmonary disease (COPD), even if

 shortness of breath is not present.
-It is also used to determine whether a
+It is also used to find out whether a

 specific therapy has improved lung function or whether your lung disease is